lyulab/benchmarking-af3/README.md

 ## DUDEz and LTS
 The `DUDEz` and `LTS` folers contain example templates to run Alphafold3.

-## logAUC calculation
+## Enrichment analysis
-The `logAUC_calculation` folder contains pipeline to calculate logAUC.
+The `logAUC_calculation` folder contains pipeline to calculate enrichment metrics like logAUC.

 ## Out-of-sample Analysis